Dr Manuela Williams

 Personal statement

 I joined Strathclyde in September 2002.
-My research and teaching interests lie in the field of international history, and in particular the history of the Middle East (the interwar period, the history of the mandates, Arab nationalism and the emergence of nation states, pan-Arabism and post war conflicts), propaganda and political communication, twentieth century Europe (Italian Fascism and post-war European political history), widening access in higher education.
-I currently lead a project that investigates widening access students' transition from undergraduate to postgraduate studies.
+My research and teaching interests lie in the field of international history, and in particular the history of the Middle East (the interwar period, the history of the mandates, Arab nationalism and the emergence of nation states, pan-Arabism and post war conflicts), propaganda and political communication, twentieth century Europe (Italian Fascism and post-war European political history).
+Since 2017, I have developed a strand of pedagogical scholarship activities that have focussed on widening access in higher education looking at the experience of transition through and out of university; graduate employability and inclusive pedagogy (curriculum and assessment design).

-I am Director of Teaching in the School of Humanities
+I am Director of Teaching in the Department of Humanities

 I am Senior Fellow of the Higher Education Academy.